 • Diaphragms

-All of these spraying components of your drone should be removed, cleaned, and stored in a climate-controlled area.
+These spraying components of your drone should be removed, cleaned and stored in a climate-controlled area.
 This will keep the seals from deteriorating.

 The second: